 - 1/3 cup sunflower seeds

 - 1/4 cup shelled roasted pumpkin seeds finely chopped or ground

 - 1 teaspoon instant yeast

 - Add all the dry ingredients into a mixing bowl.
 You can either use a stand mixer with a dough hook, a bread baking machine, or your hands.
 Give it a stir.
 Then add the olive oil and water and let it knead until it comes together in a ball of dough.Adjust the dough: If it's too dry, add more water, if it's too sticky, add more flour.

 - Cover the bowl with a clean kitchen towel and let the dough rise for about 1-2 hours.

 - Preheat the oven to 400°F/200°C.

-- Form a loaf and carve the surface of the dough lightly with a knife.
+- Transfer the dough onto a baking tray lined with parchment paper, form a loaf and carve the surface of the dough lightly with a knife.

-- Then transfer the bread loaf onto a baking tray lined with parchment paper.
-Let it bake in the oven until the surface is golden.
-You can knock on the bottom of the bread and when it sounds hollow it’s done!
-The baking times vary a lot, but it will be somewhere between 10 and 20 minutes depending on the form of the loaf.
+- Let it bake in the oven until the surface is golden.
+You can knock on the bottom of the bread and when it sounds hollow it's done!
+The baking times vary a lot, but it will be somewhere between 15 and 20 minutes depending on the form of the loaf and oven temperature.